Journey Engine

 Internal Resolution

 All gameplay renders to a configurable internal-resolution offscreen buffer (default 640×360, set via GameApp::internal_resolution()), upscaled with nearest-neighbor filtering for a retro pixel aesthetic.
-The CPU noise pass operates at a tiny 32×32 simulation resolution for performance.
+The CPU atmosphere pass operates at a fixed 32×32 simulation resolution.

 Core Engine Systems